 21 Sep 2009

 My grandparents came from Sweden.
 As both my parents worked full time, I was practically brought up by them.
 They were Lutheran; she (Hulda) very much so, he (Nils) not so much.
 But they were still both very Heathen by American standards.
 Standard fare for bedtime stories was Grimms’ Fairy Tales – Copyright MCMXLV Grosset & Dunlap, Inc. (I still have the book), along with stories about Trolls, Giants, and the Gods.
-They still spoke Swedish and delighted in teaching me, an only child at the …
+They still spoke Swedish and delighted in teaching me, an only child at the time. …

 [read the full article]